Operation Toan Thang III: September

 On 1 September at 13:00 helicopter gunships of the 11th ACR attacked PAVN/VC in a bunker complex 12 mi northwest of An Lộc and called in airstrikes, following the attacked 16 dead were observed amongst 72 destroyed bunkers and a 4-ton rice cache.
 At 13:45 helicopter gunships of the 1st Brigade, 1st Cavalry Division observed two PAVN soldiers setting up rockets 12 miles north of Dầu Tiếng.
 The gunships attacked the position and called in artillery fire which resulted in five secondary explosions and 16 dead PAVN were seen in the strike area.
 On 2 September at 13:20 a unit of the 1st Brigade, 1st Cavalry Division received fire 6 mi south of Katum, supporting fires were called in and the enemy withdrew ten minutes later leaving 12 dead, 50 grenades and a field telephone; U.S. losses were two killed.
 At 16:30 a unit of the 11th ACR found the bodies of 16 PAVN/VC 4 mi southwest of An Lộc, they had apparently been killed two weeks earlier.

 On 3 September at 13:20 armored cavalry of the 1st Brigade, 25th Infantry Division observed 19 PAVN/VC 5 mi northeast of Tây Ninh and engaged them with tank and .50 cal fire killing 18.
 At 14:50 an observation helicopter of the 1st Cavalry Division received fire 4 mi southeast of Katum and directed artillery and helicopter gunship fire onto the area, seven PAVN/VC dead were seen in the strike area.
 At 15:25 an armored unit of the 25th Infantry Division engaged nine PAVN/VC 6 mi northeast of Tây Ninh killing all nine and capturing one individual weapon.
 At 22:20 a U.S. Navy PBR engaged sampans 11 mi east of Tân An killing four PAVN/VC.
 At 22:25 a unit of the 3rd Brigade, 9th Infantry Division ambushed a sampan carrying five PAVN/VC 12 mi east of Tân An killing all five and capturing two AK-47s.
-A UH-1 was shot down 8 mi northeast of Quần Lợi killing all seven on board.
+A UH-1 was shot down 8 mi northeast of Quản Lợi killing all seven on board.
 On 4 September at 14:45 mechanized infantry of the 1st Brigade, 25th Infantry Division engaged an enemy force 18 mi southeast of Tây Ninh, the enemy withdrew at 18:30 leaving 15 dead; U.S. losses were one killed.